 Multiple 95-96% energy efficient furnaces were installed in our Presque Isle Community Library and in the Presque Isle Community Center and our garage as part of the Wisconsin Focus on Energy Program in 2021.

 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

-The Town of Presque Isle celebrates IMBD in conjunction with the Bird Club and the North Lakeland Discovery Center’s Annual Birding & Wildlife Festival.
+The Town of Presque Isle celebrates World Migratory Bird Day (WMBD) in conjunction with the Bird Club and the North Lakeland Discovery Center’s Annual Birding & Wildlife Festival.
 The 18th Festival will take place on May 12th and 13th, 2023.
 Some outings take place in the Catherine Wolter Wilderness, the Pipke Park Ponds and Wilderness trail, and the Van Vliet Hemlock State Natural Area all of which are located within the Town of Presque Isle.
-The year 2019 marks the 15th year of the Festival.
 The Festival welcomes both experienced and novice birders so participants can learn from each other.
 The Festival offers warbler walks, marsh area and forest field trips, and educational programs and break-out sessions, a keynote speaker, bird banding, birdhouse making, and many other activities for adults and children.
 The North Lakeland Discovery Center Bird Club has birding outings from May through October on Thursdays for Bird Club members and occasionally some guests at various locations.
 A highlight for the club is combining a birding outing with an annual visit in October to the Birds in Art Exhibit at the Leigh Yawkey Woodson Art Museum in Wausau, Wisconsin.